bertonfederico/AestheticExperienceNetwork/README.md

 > [!IMPORTANT]
 > #### <h3>Object representing the connection between aesthetic effects: </h3>
 > ⚪ Several circles, each depicting an aesthetic effect, <br/>
-> ➖ connected by lines, which represent the connections between the aesthetic effects, each of which extends
+> ➖ are connected ***by lines***, which represent the connections between the aesthetic effects, each of which extends
 > 	* outward if they have negative value, or
 >  	* inward if they have positive value.
 > <br/><br/>